kaixxx/noScribe/README.md

 (The transcript is from [this interview](https://www.youtube.com/watch?v=vOwajAbvPzQ&t=2018s) I did in May 2022 with the Russian sociologist Natalia Savelyeva.)

 ## Limitations
-- Windows only for now, sorry.
-Mac-support is planned.
+- noScribe needs a fairly up-to-date computer, or the transcription will take forever.
+(Consider letting it run over night on a slower machine.)
 - Since it uses sophisticated AI models, the download is quite large – about 3.7 GB
-- It needs a decent computer, or the transcription will take forever.
-(Consider letting it run over night on a slower machine.)
 - Poor audio quality will lead to poor transcription results.
-- No automatic transcription is perfect, there will always be some manual revision necessary (see ["Factors Influencing the Quality"](#factors-influencing-the-quality-of-the-transcription) and ["Known Issues"](#known-issues) below).
+- No automatic transcription is perfect, there will always be some manual revision necessary.
+Use the included Word-interface to check your transcripts thouroughly.
+(See also ["Factors Influencing the Quality"](#factors-influencing-the-quality-of-the-transcription) and ["Known Issues"](#known-issues) below.)

 ## Why the Name "noScribe"?
 The [urban dictionary](https://www.urbandictionary.com/define.php?term=Scribe) defines **scribe** as *"a person whose entire miserable existence has been reduced to academic grunge and pain".* I hope this software will make your academic life a little less painful and grungy, hence the name noScribe :)